SamG101-Developer/SPP-Primer-3/Writerside/topics/Concurrency.md

 Invalidating is done by assignment or variable definition statements marking their left-hand-side symbolic value as borrow-bound to the generator rhs (check the postfix expression type for the `.step` postfix operation), and the generator is subsequently advanced.

+For `BorrowXXX` types, the `step` keyword is not applicable, and an error will be thrown if it is used.
+Instead, the generator is advanced by the compiler, and the borrow is dropped when the variable goes out of scope.

 ## Passing Data Out of a Coroutine